expo/expo/docs/pages/guides/using-custom-fonts.md

 </SnackInline>

-> ⚠️ **If loading remote fonts, make sure they are being served from an origin with CORS properly configured**.
+> **warning**  **If loading remote fonts, make sure they are being served from an origin with CORS properly configured**.
 If you don't do this, your remote font might not load properly on the web platform.

 ### Using `Font.loadAsync` instead of the `useFonts` hook